Self-hosted podcast manager

 Library-wide and per-feed statistics with charts — total downloads, storage used, listening rate, and more.
 Full-text search across all episode titles and descriptions.

-A native Android app that connects to your self-hosted CastCharm instance.
-Browse your library, stream or download episodes, and track playback — all from your phone, with no third-party service in the middle.
+Connect to your CastCharm server, browse your library, and stream or download episodes to your phone.
+Sign in once and the app stays connected — no third-party service in the middle.

 Learn moreQuick start